organvision-eu/digital_staining/README.md

 - `--gpuid` : The id of the gpu to use.
 Default is 0.

+- `-ddp` or `--ddp` : Whether to use distributed data parallel for training.
+Default is True.

 - `--deterministic` : Whether to use deterministic training.
 Default is False.

 - `--benchmark`: Whether to use Lightning benchmark mode.
 Default is True